edmcouncil/html-pages/README.md

 ```
 $ docker-compose --profile fibo up -d
 ```
-And if you updated some vue components in the existing local repo, before starting the Docker container you need to run this:
+And if you make changes related to project dependencies (e.g. updating some vue components) in the existing local repo, before starting the Docker container you need to run this:
 ```
 docker-compose --profile=fibo build
 ```